MiFID II Definition

-- Over the counter trading and private trading also reduced and become more transparent.
+- Over the counter trading and private trading also reduced and became more transparent.

-Markets in Financial Instrument Directive II introduced in 2018 to bring transparency in the reporting while dealing with the securities market.
-The original financial instrument directives got revised to MiFID II as the original MiFID only covers the equity securities and after the financial crisis in 2008, the European Union realized the importance of including all the securities hence MiFID II covers all the securities like derivatives, futures, options, etc.
+Markets in Financial Instrument Directive II were introduced in 2018 to bring transparency in the reporting while dealing with the securities market.
+The original financial instrument directives got revised to MiFID II as the original MiFID only covers the equity securities, and after the financial crisis in 2008, the European Union realized the importance of including all the securities; hence MiFID II covers all the securities like derivatives, futures, options, etc.

-Due to the introduction of MiFID II the system of reporting gets the more transparent and the legal interference and requirements also increased and due to this money flows in the market as the investor’s confidence increases due to high legal interference and transparency.
+Due to the introduction of MiFID II, the system of reporting got more transparent, and the legal interference and requirements also increased.
+Due to this, money flows in the market as the investor’s confidence increases due to high legal interference and transparency.
 The speculative transactions also got controlled.
 Over the counter trading and private trading also reduced due to more transparency.